karpo27/Exercism_Python/2- Numbers/1- Currency Exchange/Instructions.md

 Sadly, Chandler's math skills aren't good.
 He's pretty worried about being scammed by currency exchanges during his trip - and he wants you to make a currency calculator for him.
 Here are his specifications for the app:

-1. Estimate value after exchange:
+# 1. Estimate value after exchange
 Create the exchange_money() function, taking 2 parameters:

 budget : The amount of money you are planning to exchange.